 Vermont Voting History

-Vermont’s historyOpens in a new tab. as a state and its overall political history is fascinating.
+Vermont’s history as a state and its overall political history is fascinating.
 Vermont became its own independent republic in 1777 and even had its own constitution.
 Vermont was also the very first state to ever ban adult slavery and create a movement for freedom for all who were inhabiting the land.
 In 1791, Vermont became part of the union and many of its constitutional rights were transferred over to the United States constitution.

 Vermont has remained republican for decades in the presidential elections until 1964 when they switched to democrat, but they quickly went back to republican.
 It wasn’t until 1992 that Vermont became predominantly democrat, and it has remained democrat since.